sonyccd/text_bot/README.md

 # text_bot

 ##Introduction
 This is text_bot.
 It is a bash script with tor that will send the time and date (unless you change the message) to the phone number of your choice over and over again.
+And no they can't see who sent it.

 ##How to use
 To run use